jlfaucher/executor/README.md

 Initializer (instance method ~of) which takes into account the dimensions of the array.
 Inspired by [APL][apl_glimpse_heaven]

-If there is only one argument, and this argument is a string, then each word of the string is an item (APL-like).

-    .array~new(2,3)~of(1 2 3 4 5 6)
-    1 2 3
-    4 5 6

 If there is only one argument, and this argument has the method ~supplier then each item returned by the argument's supplier is an item.

     .array~new(2,3)~of(1~upto(6))